Ligures: Roman conquest of Ligurians

 In 200 BC, the Ligures and Boii sacked and destroyed the Roman colony of Placentia, effectively controlling the most important ford of the Po Valley.

 During the same period, the Romans were at war with the Apuani.
 Serious Roman efforts began in 182 BC, when both consular armies and a proconsular army were sent against the Ligurians.
 The wars continued into the 150s BC, when victorious generals celebrated two triumphs over the Ligurians.
 Here too, the Romans drove many natives off their land and settled colonies in their stead (e.g., Luna and Luca in the 170s BC).
 During the same period, the Romans were at war with the Ligurian tribes of the northern Apennines.

 By the end of the Second Punic War, however, hostilities were not over yet.
 Ligurian tribes and Carthaginian holdouts operating from the mountain territories continued to fight with guerrilla tactics.
 Thus, the Romans were forced into continuous military operations in northern Italy.
 In 201 BC, the Ingauni signed a peace treaty with Rome.

 It was only in 197 BC that the Romans, under the leadership of Minucius Rufus, succeeded in regaining control of the Placentia area by subduing the Celelates, Cerdicates, Ilvati and the Boii Gauls and occupying the oppidum of Clastidium.

 Genua was rebuilt by the proconsul Spurius Lucretius in the same year.
 Having defeated Carthage, Rome sought to expand northwards, and used Genua as a support base for raids, between 191 and 154 BC, against the Ligurian tribes of the hinterland, allied for decades with Carthage.

 A second phase of the conflict followed (197-155 BC), characterized by the fact that the Apuani Ligurians entrenched themselves on the Apennines, from where they periodically descended to plunder the surrounding territories.
-The Romans, for their part, organized continuous expeditions to the mountains, hoping to snide, surround and defeat the Ligurians (taking care not to be destroyed by ambushes).
-In the course of these wars, the Romans celebrated fifteen triumphs and at suffered at least one serious defeat.
+The Romans, for their part, organized continuous expeditions to the mountains, hoping to surround and defeat the Ligurians (taking care not to be destroyed by ambushes).
+In the course of these wars, the Romans celebrated fifteen triumphs and suffered at least one serious defeat.

 Historically, the beginning of the campaign dates back to 193 BC on the initiative of the Ligurian conciliabula (federations), who organized a major raid going as far as the right bank of the river Arno.
 Roman campaigns followed (191, 188 and 187 BC); these were victorious, but not decisive.